thacherT1D/4rsam/Misc/Linting.md

 ### Exercise

 Install ESLint and Ryan Sobol's shareable ESLint configuration on your development environment.
-Then, use these tools to lint your last JavaScript assignment.
+Then, use these tools to lint your most recent JavaScript assignment.

 ## Resources